earthly/earthly/docs/guides/debugging.md

 +build | root@buildkitsandbox:/code#
 ```

-This time rather than exiting, earth will drop us into an interactive root shell, where we can type in arbitrary commands to figure out the problem:
+This time rather than exiting, earth will drop us into an interactive root shell within the container of the build environment.
+This root shell will allow us to execute arbitrary commands within the container to figure out the problem:

 ```
 root@buildkitsandbox:/code# ls